 About Ori Moto

-Ori Moto is the electronic project from Sydney-born, Berlin-based musician and producer Ray Wassef (aka Ray Mann).
+Ori Moto is the electronic project from music- and video-maker Raymond Wassef (aka Ray Mann), in which he explores the rhythms of his Egyptian roots, his working musician experience in Sydney, and his artistic practice in Berlin.
 Playful polyrhythms, spacious beats, and occasional live vocals, dance between bass music, afro house, hip hop and future R&B.

 Ori Moto is an electronic project in which Ray Mann explores a range of sounds and styles, from laid-back future R&B sounds to percussive afro-house.
 The raw, minimal sound of Ori Moto beats is characterised by boxy kicks, human handclaps, sparse bass tones, sprinklings of synths, and wisps of Ray’s own vocals.